You can download press releases and images for our current and upcoming exhibitions below.

 - Had over 50 exhibitions

-- Put over £68 million into local economy
+- Put over £70 million into the local economy

 - Held an annual exhibition featuring the work of early-career graduate artists from Kent (Platform)